Bullshit Excuses: I Have Heard Them All

 - “I missed my goal because…I can’t take days off…I am too busy…I will start tomorrow…I will start Monday…At least I didn’t gain 10 pounds this week…”

 Shall I go on?
 These are but a few.
-And, I am sure you have a dozen more you use or you have heard others dole out.
-I, for sure, want to hear those in the comment section.
+And, I am sure you have a dozen more you use, or you have heard others dole out.
+I, for sure, want to listen to those in the comment section so type away.

 Why can’t you say it like it is?